Zara523/Zara523/README.md

 ---

 ### ⭐ Let's Connect
-If you'd like to collaborate, discuss a project, or just say hi — feel free to reach out on [LinkedIn](your-linkedin-url) or drop me an email.
+If you'd like to collaborate, discuss a project, or just say hi — feel free to reach out on [LinkedIn](your-linkedin-url) or drop me an [email].
 Always happy to connect with fellow students and developers!